emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

    });

 A `__postset` is a string the compiler will emit directly to the output file.
-For the example above this code will be emited.
+For the example above this code will be emitted.

 .. code-block:: javascript